-- 1. Planning and execution of a 15,000 metre drill program from September 2019 to April 2020 to further increase the resources at Raja, Palokas and South Palokas prospects. - 2.
+- 1. Planning and execution of a 15,000 metre drill program from late October 2019 to April 2020 to further increase the resources at Raja, Palokas and South Palokas prospects. - 2.
 Metallurgical testwork for cobalt and gold to continue with liberation studies and QEMSCAN work to investigate the relationships of the cobalt minerals (cobaltite, linnaeite and cobalt pentlandite) to the gold, sulphide and silicate minerals.
-These studies are being conducted with the Geological Survey of Finland (GTK) and the Camborne School of Mines (University of Exeter).
-A significant grant to assist in the metallurgical studies, especially on the cobalt minerals has been received as part of the BATCircle consortium. - 3.
-Further fixed loop electromagnetic surveys to define shallow blind mineralization over a majority of the Rajapalot project area. - 4.
+These studies are being conducted with the Geological Survey of Finland

+(GTK) and the Camborne School of Mines (University of Exeter).
+A significant grant to assist in the metallurgical studies, especially on the cobalt minerals has been received as part of the BATCircle consortium.

+- 3. Further fixed loop electromagnetic surveys to define shallow blind mineralization over a majority of the Rajapalot project area. - 4.
 A large ground-based gravity survey over the entire 16,000 hectare to define key structural controls and underpinning fluid sources.
-A significant grant to assist in this survey has been received as part of the BATCircle consortium public funding.